tejbirwason/tejbirwason.github.io/about.md

 Hi!
 I'm **[Tejbir Wason](http://about.me/tejbirwason)**, call me TJ (tee-jay).
 I'm a Junior Software Engineering student at UBC graduating in 2016 living in the beautiful city of Vancouver, Canada.

 I'm a full-stack developer and content startegy specialist.
 I love to read and write juicy code.
-I dabble with tools like node.js, rails, python and java to solve real customer problems.
+I dabble with tools like node.js, rails, python and java to solve real pain points.
 This often involves flirting with UI/UX design and product marketing.
 I love sharing strategies on narrating a coherent story in today's noisy social world.

 I have worked as a software engineer intern for [Broadcom](http://www.broadcom.com) in Richmond and [Alcatel Lucent](http://www.alcatel-lucent.com) in Ottawa.